Suikoden II: Gameplay

 Suikoden II is a role-playing video game with strategic elements, with multiple gameplay formats ranging from one-on-one combat to large scale confrontations between two armies.
 The player controls a silent protagonist, advancing the plot by completing tasks and talking with other characters.
 The player can also recruit over 100 new characters to his cause, often involving a short sidequest to do so.
 In towns, the player can gather information, sharpen characters' weaponry, and buy equipment and runes; wilderness areas generally feature random encounters with monsters.

 Like other games of the series, Suikoden II employs a unique character leveling system from most RPGs.
 There is a fixed amount of experience points needed to gain each level, and experience gained after battles is determined by the difference in levels between the party members and enemies.
-This allows for low-level characters to catch up to the levels of enemies at later points in the game quickly, and reduce the need for level grinding.
+This allows for low-level characters to catch up to the levels of enemies at later points in the game quickly, reducing the need for level grinding.

 Runes, the source of all magic in the world of Suikoden II, are handled the same as the original Suikoden.
 Characters have a certain number of spell usages per "spell level"; for instance, a character with four level 1 spell slots and a Fire Rune could cast "Flaming Arrows" (the level 1 Fire Rune spell) four times.
 Some specialized runes or skill-based runes have different rules, such as unlimited use or a single use per battle.

 Updates from the original Suikoden include a grid and unit based tactical battle system, the addition of a three rune slot system which allows for three different runes to be equipped at once, a party inventory system, a "dash" button that allowed the player to move around the screen quicker, and vast graphical improvement.
 Also notable is the inclusion of a variety of mini-games including one quite reminiscent of Iron Chef.
 A transfer of data from the prior game in the series enables returning characters to enter the fray with higher levels and improved weapons.
 References to the original Suikoden are also adapted accordingly for a greater feel in continuity.

 Following the original Suikoden, Suikoden II contains three different types of combat: